 In fact, the first published reference in the OED for the English version of “hoi polloi” includes the extra article.

 James Fenimore Cooper, in Gleanings in Europe by an American (1837), writes that “a few great men … form the front of every honorary institution … after which the oi polloi are enrolled as they can find interest.”
-(I’ve filled out the OED citation with excerpts from the book.)
+(We’ve filled out the OED citation with excerpts from the book.)

 As for rhyming compounds, The Columbia Guide to Standard American English describes them as “catchy and surprisingly durable self-imitating words such as nitty-gritty, hanky-panky, hurdy-gurdy, namby-pamby, and itty-bitty.”